Abeldeboch1/Abeldeboch1/README.md

 - 🌱 I’m currently learning **Machine Learning**

-- 👨‍💻 All of my projects are available at [abelreda.com](abelreda.com)
+- 👨‍💻 some of my projects are available at [abelreda.com](abelreda.com)

 - 💬 Ask me about **React, Android, React Native, and Backend**